 Grand Staircase-Escalante National Monument

 It's so large, it might as well be a state.
 At one million seven hundred thousand acres, Grand Staircase-Escalante is an abundant collection of national lands protected as a monument in 1996, open for hiking, camping, fishing, and other recreation amongst vibrant natural wonders and cultural sites around every corner.
-And it's becoming a bigger and bigger star amongst the myriad of national parks and monuments of the state of Utah with over eight hundred thousand visitors traipsing into the wilderness, or a visitor center, either on their own journey or on the way to Zion National Park, Canyonlands, or Glen Canyon National Recreation Area.
+Of course, with the current controversy over the 2017 decision to reduce its size, this Grand might become smaller by seven hundred thousand acres.
+Still too soon to tell how the courts will rule on that, but that shouldn't deter you from visiting.
+The park has become a bigger and bigger star amongst the myriad of national parks and monuments of the state of Utah with over nine hundred thousand visitors traipsing into the wilderness, or a visitor center, either on their own journey or on the way to Zion National Park, Canyonlands, or Glen Canyon National Recreation Area.
 If you tell folks who don't live in the area you went here, they likely won't have heard of it, but when you show your pictures, they'll start planning a jaunt past the better known to the land of of a staircase and outdoor recreation so broad, it might just be a state.
-Oh, no, repetition of theme again.
+Oh, no, repetition of theme again with acknowledgement the state might just become smaller.
 Alert your neighbors.

 Click here to Sponsor the page and how to reserve your ad.